ampproject/meta/GOVERNANCE.md

 * A Working Group may add or remove members by using the consensus-based approach.
 * It is acceptable & expected that groups of people with a common interest will work together without requiring a formal Working Group.
 These groups may choose to be officially recognized as a Working Group by making a proposal (including its purpose and proposed membership) to the TSC.
 * The TSC may disband/reorganize Working Groups as needed.

-## Community Roles

-* Owners
-  * Have write access to ampproject repositories and may approve PRs for areas in which they are OWNERs.
-  * Are expected to regularly participate in code reviews and design review discussions (offline and in the weekly design reviews).
-  * Requirements to be an Owner:
-    * Demonstrated familiarity of AMP's code base and design philosophy.
-    * Demonstrated deep expertise of their particular area of ownership.
-    * The AMP Project will follow Chromium's [expectation for owners](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#expectations-of-owners).
-    * Owners of an area may approve other owners at or below their area of expertise following the normal PR process.

-* Collaborators
-    * Have write access to ampproject repositories and may merge approved PRs.
-    * Assign issues/PRs and add labels.
-(If GitHub allowed we'd allow any member of the AMP Project to perform these actions.
-    * Requirements to be a Collaborator:
-      * Demonstrated familiarity of AMP's code base and design philosophy.
-This can be shown through the submission of significant PRs, the performance of thorough code reviews and the participation in design discussions over time.
-      * The TSC approves new Collaborators and may remove Collaborators (e.g. if they become inactive or are no longer performing their responsibilities).

-* Contributors
-  * Create issues (bug reports, Intent-to-implements, etc.)
-  * Join/participate in discussions on Slack, forums, design reviews, etc.
-  * Contributors are granted permissions to facilitate community involvement, including the ability to be assigned issues.

 ## Decision making policy